-If you became recently sick, there is also a hundred percent chance that the bacteria or virus that you got was spread on your pillow and sheets.
-They can cause recurrence of your disease or spread it to your household.
+If you have been recently sick, there is also a hundred percent chance that the bacteria or virus that you got sticks to your pillow and sheets.
+They can cause the recurrence of your disease or spread it to your household.

 How to Clean Pillows Based on their Material?

 Your pillows can be made from cotton, down, synthetic, and foam.
-Each of these materials requires different care, so it is better to check before you put them on the washer.
+Each of these materials requires different care, so it is better to check before you put them in the washer.